What Is High Tea?

 The Highest Of Teas

 Ready to impress your family and friends with your familiarity with a tradition passed on from one generation to the next?
-Book now to enjoy that special celebration with us.
+Book our kitchen tea party venue to enjoy that special celebration with us.
 The etiquette to be observed is a significant part of the overall experience.
 They are subtle, almost invisible to the naked eye.